 - Milk and Greek yogurt (probiotic bacteria).
 Dairy products are good sources of protein and calcium.
 These foods also contain phosphorus, various B vitamins, magnesium, and zinc.

 - Lentils, beans, peas, chickpeas, soybeans, and peanuts.
 Legumes are good protein, fiber, iron, folate, and calcium sources.
+You can find them canned or dried.

 - Sweet potatoes (fiber), carrots, squash, cantaloupe, apricots, spinach, and kale.
 All variety of berries.
 Aim to eat the colors of a rainbow in produce.
 For example, orange and bright-colored produce are good sources of beta-carotene and vitamin A. Try new vegetables several ways before you say you hate eating vegetables.